December 2004 (Part 1)

 The “Eighteen Lohan Hands” was the set of chi kung exercises taught by the great Bodhidharma to the Shaolin monks when this First Patriarch of the Shaolin arts came to China from India in the year 527.
 Later the Shaolin monks at the Temple, who were kungfu experts as some of them were former army generals, evolved this set of eighteen chi kung exercises into a kungfu set called “Eighteen-Lohan Fist”.
 This “Eighteen-Lohan Fist”, or Eighteen-Lohan Kungfu Set, was the prototype of Shaolin Kungfu.

-The “Eighteen Lohan Hands” was also the set of chi kung exercises I taught when I first taught chi kung to the public as a package for a definite time frame of six months.
+The “Eighteen Lohan Hands” was also the set of chi kung exercises I taught when I first taught chi kung to the public as a package for a definite time frame of six months in the late 1980s.
 This was revolutionary in the history of chi kung teaching.
 As far as I know, I was the first one to do so in the world, even before modern chi kung teachers from mainland China did so.

 Before this, chi kung was taught as part of kungfu.
 Students had to practice kungfu for many years before they could have a chance to practice chi kung, often as a reward for their good conduct as well as high kungfu attainment.
 At this time chi kung was more widely known as “nei kung” (“noi kung” in Cantonese) or internal art.
 And there was no time frame.
 The master would teach his students a chi kung or nei kung exercise whenever he wished.
 The teaching was usually unsystematic and haphazard.
 Both the master and the students normally do not know beforehand when and what the next chi kung exercise would be taught.